Does Content Marketing Matter for B2B Companies? Yes, Definitely.

 What is Content Marketing?

-Content marketing is the practice of creating and distributing valuable, relevant and consistent information in the form of text, visuals, video or audio, for the purpose of attracting and acquiring a clearly defined audience.
+Content marketing is the practice of creating and distributing valuable, relevant and consistent information in the form of text, visuals, video or audio.
+The primary purpose here is to attract and acquire a clearly defined audience.

 How does content marketing apply to my business?